Nesvilab/MSFragger/tutorial_DIA.md

 ##### [FragPipe](https://fragpipe.nesvilab.org) can be downloaded [here](https://github.com/Nesvilab/FragPipe/releases).
 Follow the instructions on that same Releases page to launch the program.
 See [here](https://msfragger.nesvilab.org/tutorial_fragpipe.html#configure-fragpipe) for help configuring FragPipe.

-FragPipe has several options for analyzing DIA data with spectral libraries:
+FragPipe has several options for building spectral libraries for DIA data analysis:

 * **[Build a library from DDA data](https://msfragger.nesvilab.org/tutorial_DIA.html#build-a-library-from-dda-data)**
 * **[Build a library from DIA data (direct DIA using DIA-Umpire)](https://msfragger.nesvilab.org/tutorial_DIA.html#build-a-library-from-dia-data)**